CodeLouisville/PythonClassProject/README.md

 Once you have Django installed navigate to your project directory in the command line/terminal and once you are in your project directory start your Django project by entering the command:

-    django-admin startproject LouiePizza
+    django-admin startproject louie_pizza

-In your python project directory you should now see a django project directory called LouiePizza and a manage.py file.
-Your LouiePizza project folder should have a subfolder named LouiePizza as well as some key Python files:
+In your python project directory you should now see a django project directory called louie\_pizza and a manage.py file.
+Your louie\_pizza project folder should have a subfolder named louie\_pizza as well as some key Python files:

  - \__init__.py
  - settings.py